Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

 http://stackoverflow.com/questions/19197791/projapi-gis-library-heap-overflow
 The reason for this problem is currently unknown.
 Any help is welcome.

 ### D2.)
-Right-click on the project qmapshack and open the "Properties" dialog
+Right-click on the "qmapshack" project and open the "Properties" dialog
 - In C/C++->Optimization: deactivate optimization (/Od)
 - In Debugging->Environment set the path such that all required .dll's are found (see http://stackoverflow.com/questions/2119539/visual-studio-how-to-set-path-to-dll)